realm/realm-core/README.md

 Memory debugging:

-TightDB currently allows for uninitialized data to be written to a database file.
+Realm currently allows for uninitialized data to be written to a database file.
 This is not an error (technically), but it does cause Valgrind to report errors.
 To avoid these 'false positives' during testing and debugging, set `REALM_ENABLE_ALLOC_SET_ZERO` to a